-I am honored to introduce you to 12-year-old Blogger and Empowering Teen Extraordinaire―Maleeka.
+I am honored to introduce you to 13-year-old Blogger and Empowering Teen Extraordinaire―Maleeka.
 Maleeka, of the blog, Meeks Speaks, has a heart of gold and a passion for people.
 I love what she has to say to teens about standing apart by being unique.
-Maleeka, who recently received a letter from Britain’s Prime Minister, Theresa May congratulating her on her work, is going places.
+Maleeka, who received a letter from Britain’s Prime Minister, Theresa May congratulating her on her work, is going places.

 “Unique and different is the next generation of beautiful.”~Taylor Swift

 The main problem for teens, in an era of social media, is being judged and becoming someone that society demands.
 Media does not help especially the fashion, beauty, music industries, and those magazines that target young people.
 Luckily as a VIP (visually impaired person) as I can’t see images and adverts:

 - I have the space to find out who I am,

 - what I love about myself, and my unique personality

 - I don’t pretend to be someone I am not to be accepted by others.